olinjs/olinjs/classes/class0/README.md

 ### 1. Forking

-"Forking" is to copy a repository.
-It's termed "forking" because you copy the entire history of the project, but from here on out, any changes you make to your new repository are distinct from those you make in the original repository.
+"Forking" makes your own personal copy of a repository.
+The term is "forking" because you copy the entire history of the project, but from here on out, any changes you make to your new repository are distinct from those made in the original repository.
 It's totally fine to keep two repositories ongoing with the same history, it's just data!

 Github makes this very easy.
 Do this: